ember-learn/ember-blog/content/the-ember-times-issue-179.md

 👋 Emberistas! 🐹

-May 20th is Global Accessibility Awareness Day 💟, Readers' Question: What’s the current status of the Embroider project? 🧵 Try out `@use` with Ember Apollo Client 💡,
-Learn how JS frameworks solved the problem of rendering fast 🌐,
+Global Accessibility Awareness Day, Readers' Question: Embroider status update, `@use` with Ember Apollo Client, and how JS frameworks solved the problem of rendering fast.

 ---